19920915/study/readme.txt

-Git is a distributed version control system.
+Git is a ok version control system.
-Git is free software distributed under the GPL
+Git is free software ok under the GPL